PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

     Agent registered
     ```

-Some operations, such as connecting to a protected wireless access point for the first time, may only be possible through the interactive mode because they require e.g. passwords to be entered interactively.
+    Some operations, such as connecting to a protected wireless access point for the first time, may only be possible through the interactive mode.
+For example, any operation that requires entering passwords.

 To see the available `connmanctl` commands, run `connmanctl help` (or just `help` in interactive mode).

-<span class="notes">**Note:** See the [`connmanctl` man page](https://www.mankier.com/1/connmanctl) for more information.</span>
+<span class="tips">**Tip:** See the [`connmanctl` man page](https://www.mankier.com/1/connmanctl) for more information.</span>

 #### Configuration and state

 ConnMan automates many network operations and configurations by interacting with other daemons (DNS, DHCP and others) and by keeping a settings file, service files and other auto-generated data in the `/config/user/connman/` folder.

 The folder contains:

 * `/config/user/connman/settings`: Current global and per-technology settings.
 * `/config/user/connman/main.conf`: The main ConnMan configuration file.
 Currently, most parameters are set to their default values (commented out); the only set parameter is `PreferredTechnologies`, which prioritizes Ethernet interface default routes over the Wi-Fi interface when both are connected.
 * Automatically generated **service profiles**.
 For each Wi-Fi network that ConnMan connects to, it creates a directory in `/config/user/connman` to hold connection-specific configuration, such as passphrases, to support auto-connect on boot.
 Initially (before ConnMan has connected to any networks), there are no service profiles defined.